 TRT can be used for young males who

 Have had secondary hypogonadism excluded

 Adults with established testosterone deficiency may benefit from replacement therapy.
 Treatment slows the course of osteopenia, muscle loss, vasomotor instability, loss of libido Libido There are 4 main components of male sexual function: Libido Erection Ejaculation Orgasm read more , depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
 Exact cause is unknown... read more , and occasionally erectile dysfunction Erectile Dysfunction Erectile dysfunction is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more .
 The effects of testosterone on coronary artery disease Overview of Coronary Artery Disease Coronary artery disease (CAD) involves impairment of blood flow through the coronary arteries, most commonly by atheromas.
 Clinical presentations include silent ischemia, angina pectoris, acute... read more are not well understood.
 TRT may improve coronary artery blood flow and may decrease the risk of coronary artery disease.
-Concerns that TRT increases risk of cardiovascular events have been raised in a few recent studies.
+Concerns that TRT increases risk of cardiovascular events have been raised in some studies.
 However, a large body of expert opinion has refuted these concerns.
 Advantages of testosterone treatment must be weighed against possible increased cardiovascular risk for each individual patient.

 Testosterone gel 1% or 1.62% (5 to 10 g of gel daily to deliver 5 to 10 mg of testosterone daily)

 Transdermal axillary solution (60 mg once a day)